fuxingloh/err-java/README.md

-# Err, Exception Handling across Services
+# error-url

-> I shelved this project to work on something else.
-I might revisit this in this future.
+> A unified language agnostic url based error handling spec.

 ## Motivation
-Every since 2012 where I wrote my first line of code in java, I never truly found an elegant solutions for error handling.
+Every since 2012 where I wrote my first line of code, I never truly found an elegant solutions for error handling.
 There is hibernate for relational database.
 Log4j or logback for logging.
 And many widely accepted standards for many other requirements.
 I have been working as a full stack developer for over 5 years now.
 I often work with system or application that crosses multiple platform.
 I took inspiration from multiple API documentation that I have seen over the years.